agapasieka/Deploy-Reliable-Infrastructure/Part1-Develop-App/README.md

     echo "Blog setup complete!
 Access it at http://<your_server_ip>"
     ```
+The script can be run on Debian-based systems like Ubuntu and Debian itself and Red Hat-based distributions like CentOS, Red Hat Enterprise Linux (RHEL), and older versions of Fedora.
 1. Save the script into the same directory as your blog.html and my-dog.jpg image.
 2. Run the following command to run and execute Debian container.
     ```